 The Applicant under the Brownfield Cleanup Agreement is a Volunteer.
-The Volunteer does not have an obligation to address off-site contamination.
-The Department has determined that this site poses a significant threat to human health and the environment and there are off-site impacts that require remedial activities; accordingly, enforcement actions are necessary.
+The Applicant does not have an obligation to address off-site contamination.
+However, the Department has determined that this site does not pose a significant threat to public health or the environment; accordingly, no enforcement actions are necessary.